syncfusion/ej2-react-docs/src/calendars/calendar/getting-started.md

 This section explains you the steps required to create a simple Calendar and demonstrate the basic usage of the Calendar component.

+To get start quickly with React Calendars, you can check on this video:

+`youtube:v=wgqX295fGkY`

 ## Dependencies

 The below list of dependencies are required to use the `Calendar` component in your application.